theforeman/foreman_deployments/doc/user_interfaces.md

   - `import stack`

 ### Stack info
-- shows info about used resources, required puppet classes, subnets etc.
+- shows info about used tasks, required puppet classes, subnets etc.
 - top buttons:
   - `deploy` - leads to the deployment creation form
   - `configure` - leads to config form, result is saved as a separate config for future cloning